 The manufacturing and marketing of professional and consumer diagnostics involve an inherent risk of product liability claims.
 For example, a defect in one of our diagnostic products could lead to a false positive or false negative result, affecting the eventual diagnosis.
 Our product development and production are extremely complex and could expose our products to defects.
 Manufacturing and design defects could lead to recalls, either voluntary or required by the FDA or other government authorities, and could result in the removal of a product from the market.
 Defects in our products could also harm our reputation, lead to product liability claims, claims that inaccurate test results lead to death or injury, negative publicity and decrease sales of our products.
-We have obtained \$10,000,000 of product liability insurance and we have never received a product liability claim, and have generally not seen product liability claims for screening tests that are accompanied by appropriate disclaimers.
+We have obtained \$10,000,000 of product liability claims for screening tests that are accompanied by appropriate disclaimers.
 However, in the event there is a claim, this insurance may not fully cover our potential liabilities.
 In addition, as we attempt to bring new products to market, we may need to increase our product liability coverage which would be a significant additional expense that we may not be able to afford.
 If we are unable to obtain sufficient insurance coverage at an acceptable cost to protect us, we may be forced to abandon efforts to commercialize our products or those of our strategic partners, which would reduce our revenue.